rlktradewright/tradebuild-platform/Docs/UserGuides/BuildingTradeBuild/BuildingTradeBuild.md

    folder, which will contain compiled TradeBuild components used for controlling binary compatibility.

-5. Copy the
+6. Install TradeBuild using the .msi installer file from the latest Release on GitHub.
+By default, the files will be installed to:

+   `C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform nnn`

+   where nnn is the version number.
+In the following, this folder is referrred to as the 'TradeBuild installation folder'.

+   Note that you only need to install TradeBuild to give you initial versions to control binary compatibility during the first build process.
+Once you have successfully built TradeBuild, you can uninstall it again.

+7. Copy the following folder from the TradeBuild installation folder to the Bin folder you just created:

+   `TradeWright.Common`

+8. Copy the following folders from the TradeBuild installation folder to the Compat folder:

    `TradeWright.TradeBuild.Platform`
-   and
    `TradeWright.TradeBuild.ServiceProviders`
-   folders from
-   `C:\Program Files (x86)\TradeWright Software Systems\TradeBuild Platform 2.7\Bin`
-   to the Compat folder you just created.

-6. Install the TradeWright Common project using the .msi installer from the latest Release on GitHub at https://github.com/rlktradewright/tradewright-common.
-   This provides a set of utility libraries that TradeBuild makes extensive use of (it is a separate project because the facilities it provides are useful in a wide range of scenarios other than trading-related software).

-   By default, the files will be installed to:

-   `C:\Program Files\TradeWright Software Systems\TradeWright Utilities Sample Apps v4.0.nnn`

-   where `nnn` is the last part of the version number.

-7. Copy the TradeWright.Common folder from the Bin subfolder of the TradeWright Common installation folder to the TradeBuild Bin folder (ie to `C:\Projects\tradebuild-platform\Bin`).
-We want all the TradeWright Common binaries to be in this folder so that the registration-free COM mechanisms used by TradeBuild can locate them at runtime without them having to be registered in the Windows Registry.

-8. Register the TradeWright common .dll's and .ocx's.
-We need to do this only so that TradeBuild components that use the TradeWright Common user controls can be opened in Visual Basic 6 (note that Visual Basic 6 cannot use components via registration-free COM).
-For ease, we register the files in the TradeWright Common installation folders.
+9. Register the TradeWright common .dll's and .ocx's:

    * Open a Visual Studio 2017 developer command prompt as Administrator to ensure that the regsvr32exe program is on the path).
 The easiest way to